• Menu

 Things to do in Celestun Yucatan Peninsula

-Celestun (the correct spelling is Celestun and not Celestone which is an injectable cortisone) means ‘painted stone’ in Mayan and receives over 25,000 visitors a year.
-It is a small fishing village with a small harbour, great seafood restaurants and a local beach.
+Celestun (the correct spelling is Celestun and not Celestone, an injectable cortisone) means ‘painted stone’ in Mayan and receives over 25,000 visitors annually.
+It is a small fishing village with a small harbour, excellent seafood restaurants and a local beach.

 The Celestun Biosphere Reserve (Biosphera Ria Celestun)